Important Notices for this Waterbody

 Sunfish

 The North Fork Shenandoah River is home to several sunfish species.
 They include: redbreast sunfish, rock bass, bluegill, and pumpkinseed sunfish.
 All these sunfish species tend to occupy the same habitats.
 They prefer to associate with areas of reduced current and structure.
-The redbreast sunfish may also be located in areas with faster currents.
+The redbreast sunfish may also be in areas with faster currents.
 Sunfish densities are excellent and the number of larger “hand-size” panfish is outstanding.
 Anglers should not overlook the sunfish population when fishing the North Fork.

 Fallfish